 To content

-Current High-Impact Publications
+Recent High-Impact Publications

 Publications are a central component of scientific work, as they make new findings visible, promote the exchange of knowledge and drive progress.
 TU Dortmund University researchers regularly publish their work in world-leading publications such as Nature and Science as well as other renowned journals.
-The publications presented here reflect the diversity of their research: from fundamental findings to innovative methods and applications that open up new perspectives.
+The selection of publications presented here reflects the diversity of their research: from fundamental findings to innovative methods and applications that open up new perspectives.
 Many of these publications are the result of collaborations with international partners.

 2026